Reviews12 min read

 What Is Mailchimp, Exactly?

-Mailchimp launched back in 2001 — yes, it's older than Gmail — and was originally built as a side project by a web design agency in Atlanta.
-Fun fact: the founders almost named it something else entirely, which honestly would have made for a very different brand story.
+Mailchimp launched back in 2001 — yes, it's older than Gmail — and started as a side project by a web design agency in Atlanta.
+Here's something interesting: the founders almost went with a completely different name, which would've changed how the brand landed with everyone.
 It grew into one of the most recognizable names in digital marketing, and in 2021, Intuit acquired the company for around $12 billion.
-That acquisition has shaped a lot of where the product is headed: more integrations with QuickBooks, more focus on "all-in-one" marketing, and yes, pricing that reflects a corporate parent's expectations.
+That acquisition has shaped where the product is headed: more connections with QuickBooks, more focus on "all-in-one" marketing, and yes, pricing that reflects a corporate parent's expectations.

 Today, Mailchimp positions itself as a full marketing platform, not just an email tool.
-You can build landing pages, run social ads, manage basic CRM functions, and create customer journeys — all under one roof.
-For a solo founder or small team, that breadth is genuinely appealing.
+You can build landing pages, run social ads, manage basic CRM tasks, and create customer journeys — all in one place.
+For a solo founder or small team, that breadth has real appeal.
 You don't want to juggle six different tools when you're already wearing every hat in the building.

-Market position?
-Mailchimp is still the leader by sheer name recognition, with over 13 million active users globally.
-But competitors have caught up fast, and in some areas, they've actually surpassed it.
+Market-wise, Mailchimp still leads on sheer name recognition, with over 13 million active users globally.
+But competitors have caught up fast, and in some areas, they've actually pulled ahead.

 📘 The Complete Budget System $4.99